fershad/fershad.com/src/writing/css-pointer-events-disable-elements.md

 ---
 title: Disabling elements with CSS pointer-events and media queries
 published: 2020/02/04
+permalink:  /writing/css-pointer-events-disable-elements/
+summary: >-
+  A recent project required a collapsible section of content to remain expanded on desktop and collapsible on mobiles.
+Here's how I made it work with a handful of CSS.
 ---

 A recent project I've been working on presented me with an interesting little challenge.
 I was working with a collapsible section of content that was triggered by a styled label and hidden checkbox.
 On mobiles, the content had to be collapsible, while on larger displays the content was to remain expanded and unable to collapse